Kyle Harrison (lacrosse): 2009: Denver Outlaws

 In 2009, Kyle Harrison played for the Denver Outlaws.

-2010–2014: LXM Pro Tour
+2010–14: LXM Pro Tour

 LXM Pro Tour was founded in late 2009.
 Kyle Harrison was one of the co-founders with former college All-Americans and professional players Scott Hochstadt, Craig Hochstadt, Xander Ritz and Max Ritz.
+LXM Pro was in competition with the MLL, was the league of preference over the MLL for several college draftees, such as Sam Bradman, and twins Shamel Bratton and Rhamel Bratton.
 In 2014, LXM Pro and MLL announced a partnership.

-2014–2018: MLL
+2014–18: MLL

-2014–2018: Ohio Machine
+2014–18: Ohio Machine

 In 2014, Kyle Harrison was named the Ohio Machine season MVP.
 Kyle Harrison led the Ohio Machine to a championship in 2017.

-2019–2021: PLL
+2019–21: PLL

-2019–2021: Redwoods Lacrosse Club
+2019–21: Redwoods Lacrosse Club

 From 2019 to 2021, Harrison was a captain on the Redwoods Lacrosse Club of the Premier Lacrosse League.
 In 2019 and 2021, he was awarded the PLL Brendan Looney Leadership Award.
 The award was not awarded during 2020.
 He is also the PLL Director of Player Relations and Diversity Inclusion.
 He was selected as a 2019 PLL All-Star and a 2021 PLL All-Star.